Things to do around Freycinet & The East Coast, Tasmania

 Geographe Restaurant + Espresso Bar Freycinet Tasmania Photography Kate Loxton

-• After dipping your toes all afternoon in the crystal clear waters of Richardson Beach, head to Hazards Bar & Lounge.
+• After dipping your toes all afternoon in the crystal – clear waters of Richardson Beach, head to Hazards Bar & Lounge.
 Open from 2pm, an inviting far experience awaits with a range of Tasmanian beers, wines, ciders and cocktails and tasting paddles.
 Happy Hour is from 4:30 to 5:30pm.
-A substantive bar menu will see you through any hunger pangs.

 • Boasting cracking reviews is Big Pete’s Eats, the only place open late & located within the located in the club house of Freycinet Golf Club1 Swanwick Rd, Coles Bay.
 Dine in or takeaway, @eats.bigpetes also has pool comps, darts and live sports.
 Place to be!

-• The local ice creamery Ice Creamery Co located right on the edge of the fabulous Freycinet National Park does more than luscious, creamy ice creams & sorbets.
-Standard flavours feature plus some kooky ones for example lavender, old english toffee, peanut butter chocolate, peppermint choco chip, rum & raisin and salted caramel crunch.
-Fish & chips and kiddie nuggets are also on the menu and free of charge is the best outlook of the famous Hazards mountain range rising above the Bay.
+• The local Ice Creamery Co right on the edge of the fabulous Freycinet National Park does more than luscious, creamy ice creams & sorbets.
+Standard flavours feature plus some unique ones like lavender, old English toffee, peanut butter chocolate, peppermint choco chip, rum & raisin and salted caramel crunch.
+Fish & chips and kiddie nuggets are also on the menu, and free of charge is the best outlook of the famous Hazards mountain range rising above the Bay.

 • At Granite you’ll find pizza, cocktails and local vino by night.
 Located at Shop 2 Coles Bay Esplanade, Coles Bay @granitefreycinet.